-Module name: People Development in Industrial Psychology

-During this module we will endeavour to make a thorough analysis of the role and function of training and development within the South African context.
-After having completed this module, the student must be able to critically discuss the role played by the training and development department in order to reach the goals of an organisation.
-It is important that students display the necessary insight to form their own opinion regarding training and development.
+Module code: IOPP875 Year module NQF level 9 Module name: People Development in Industrial Psychology Module outcomes During this module we will endeavour to make a thorough analysis of the South African context.
+After having completed this module, the student m training and development department in order to reach the goals of an or necessary insight to form their own opinion regarding training and develo ust be able to critically c ganisation.
+It is importar discuss the role played by the